andrynasief/4a/proposal.md

-Group Members:
+## Group Members:

 Andry Nasief
 Austin Peterson
 Aidan Fisher

-Project Idea:
+## Project Idea:
-Resume Builder...
+### Resume Builder...
-- Website asks user to input information
+- Website asks user to input information (stores as text) into different categorical "bins," with the option of adding as many as possible / none at all.
-- Website stores all information
+- Each bin stores all information about:
-  ...meaning: name, schools, skills, experience, certifications, accomplishments, projects, etc.
+    Personal Info
+    Education
+    Skills
+    Experience
+    Certifications
+    Accomplishments/Projects
+    etc...
-- It uses info to build a resume for the User
+- Later we can use the info from each bin to build a resume for the User
-- User can have multiple resume versions stores on their account
+- User can have multiple resume versions stored on their account (named resumes)
 - Website can export resume as a PDF

-# Proposal (due 9/18 by end of day)
-Provide an outline of your project direction and the names of associated team members.
-The outline should have enough detail so that staff can determine if it meets the minimum expectations, or if it goes too far to be reasonable by the deadline.
-Please include a general description of a project, and list of key technologies/libraries you plan on using (e.g. React, Three.js, Svelte, TypeScript etc.).
-Two to four paragraphs should provide enough level of detail.
-Name the file proposal.md and submit a pull request by Friday, September 18th at 11:59 PM (end of day). *Only one pull request is required per team*.

-You will be given some class time to work on your proposal, but please plan on reserving additional time outside of class as needed.
-There are no other scheduled checkpoints for your project besides the final submission.
+### Pages:
+  - Login / Register
+  - Account (List of stored resumes)
+  - Create Resume / Add to info "bins"

+### List of key technologies/libraries:
+- React, Javascript, jsPDF library, Mongodb (account storage too), CSS-in-JS